jpboyce/packer-templates/README.md

 # packer-templates
-Packer templates I've created for my use
+Packer templates I've created for various work and personal use scenarios.
+Acknowledgement to [Joe Fitzgerald's templates](https://github.com/joefitzgerald/packer-windows) that got me started on this.

+## Platform Versions
+Unless otherwise noted, the templates have been tested on the following products and versions:
+* Packer v
+* VMware ESXi 6.7
+* VMware Tools 11.0.6
+* Oracle Virtualbox 6.0.18

 ## Template List